Riley-Py/UWaterloo-Work/PSYCH 207/U1 - History, Methods, Paradigms/Influences on the Study of Cognition.md

 - Plato likened storing memory to writing on a wax tablet, and retrieving memories to catching a bird
 - **Empiricism**: Knowledge comes from an individual's own experience with their own senses and experiences
 	- Recognizes individual differences in genetics, but also recognizes human nature's changeable aspects
-	- People are
+	- People are who they are due to previous learning
+		- This learning is through **mental association** of two ideas
+		- Locke stated that two different ideas